 Many plan sponsors have decided to limit 401k loans to participant contribution accounts and the earnings in those accounts.
 Excluded are all employer accounts including matching, nonelective and profit-sharing.

 Emergency loan program option

 A number of employers have decided to offer emergency loan programs to their employees.
-Not only does this reduce the number of 401k loans taken, but it can help employees avoid taking payday loans at high interest rates.
+Not only does this reduce the number of 401k loans taken, but it can help employees avoid taking payday loans at

 Higher loan fees to participants

 Higher loan fees tend to dissuade participants from taking a loan and often reduce the average loan amount requested.
 Studies have shown that an increase from $50 to $100 in loan fees is often enough to reduce participant loans significantly and loan balances by nearly 50%.

 Pop-up screen warnings

 Many participants reduce their 401k contributions when taking participant loans.
 Some reduce their contributions below the maximum matching contribution level.
 Losing matching contributions is one of the worst decisions participants can make.
 Make sure your recordkeeper has a pop-up screen that displays a warning message when participants reduce their 401k contributions below the maximum matching contribution level.

 A tighter 401k loan program is becoming commonplace at companies committed to retirement readiness.
 Plan sponsors who have successfully migrated to a more stringent 401k loan program have done so as a result of effective participant education sessions that outline the pitfalls of participant loans in detail.